Comment on page

 The Scene Config prefab is a special prefab that can go in any scene to allow you to press the Play button in Unity and have the game load correctly.

+If the UMA version of the wizard was used, UMA_GLIB prefab will have been installed.
 The UMA Global Library is required for the Unity Multipurpose Avatar system to function properly, and will have already been placed in the game loading scene by the wizard.

 In the Prefab/Portal folder you can find a portal prefab.
 This object can be placed in any scene to create a portal that your player can walk through to return to the first scene.